Cracked foreskin presents with mild burning, itching, swelling and red patches, and with tight foreskin (phimosis).

 Treatment of the cracks is medical (antifungal, antibiotics and steroids) and surgical (dorsal slit, preputioplasty or circumcision).
 Control of sugar in diabetes patients is critical to managing the above treatment.

-If cracks of freoskin are associated with tight foreskin (phimosis)
+If cracks of foreskin are associated with tight foreskin (condition called phimosis).

 The treatment of phimosis depends on several factors, including age and the degree of tightness.
 Here are the available options:

-We provide circumcision, dorsal slit or preputioplasty at our centre
+We provide circumcision, dorsal slit or preputioplasty at our London and Cambridge circumcision clinics.

 Please get in touch with us for professional and expert advice by calling the mobile number below to the doctor directly.